dementati/shard/readme.md

 3. cd into the directory
 4. ```cmake . && make```

+## Install NCurses

+Use a package manager or Cygwin, or build from source, (>=v5.9).
+CMake will attempt to locate ncurses automatically.
+If that fails, contact a senior developer.

 ## Cygwin only: Install lcov
 1. Download http://downloads.sourceforge.net/ltp/lcov-1.12.tar.gz
 2. Extract it to a directory of your choice